200G - The All-Girl Team

 - Founded by Crystal Jin and Sylvia Gehring to promote girls in STEM in the Leaside Community

-- Ranked 16th place in Robot Skills in the province last season
+- Ranked 36th place in Robot Skills in the province in Tower Takeover

-- Received the Create and Judges awards last season at regional competitions
+- Received the Create and Judges Awards during the Turning Point season

 - Nominated for and receieved a sponsorship of $1000 from the Ontario Teachers Insurance Plan Sponsorship of School Projects and Initiatives

 - Helped organize MeCh Savvy : a crash course robotics workshop in collaboration with the Canadian Association for Girls in Science